Organizer:

 A central goal of the Simons Collaboration on Celestial Holography is to find realizations of the holographic principle for quantum gravity in (nearly) flat spacetimes like the one we inhabit.
 The collaboration employs both top-down approaches guided by string and twistor theory and bottom-up approaches guided by soft theorems and asymptotic symmetries.

-The 2026 annual meeting will bring together a wide range of theoretical physicists and mathematicians working on disparate topics relevant to this endeavor as well as observers pursuing detection of the associated memory effects.
-Speakers will review the foundations of the subject, present recent developments and explore future research focus areas.
+The 2026 annual meeting brought together a wide range of theoretical physicists and mathematicians working on disparate topics relevant to this endeavor as well as observers pursuing detection of the associated memory effects.
+Speakers reviewed the foundations of the subject, presented recent developments and explored future research focus areas.

 Visit the Simons Collaboration on Celestial Holography Website: